IN THE SUPREME COURT OF BRITISH COLUMBIA

 articulated above in respect of mitigation, I consider that Mr. Wilson is

-unduly focused on his own ideas about his health and ways to recovery
+unduly focused on his own ideas about his health and ways to recovery ‒ all to the point that he has ignored medical advice and has instead

-embarked on his own “journey”, as he calls it, in dealing with his medical
+embarked on his own journey, as he calls it, in dealing with his medical

 symptoms.
 In any event, it appears that Mr. Wilson continued with social